archibald-carrion/Restaurant-food-composition-system/README.md

 - [ ] Prevent a dish that a particular client cannot consume from being approved
 - [ ] Can Angie eat meat special with rice?
 - [ ] In the known database, define a type of client with particular characteristics to know what they can eat.
 Add Fidel who is a Cannibal that eats Cat meat.

+### The program is based on the following knowledge base:

+**Common knowledge about the clientel**
+- a vegetarian is a person who does **NOT** eat meat
+- a vegan is a person who does **NOT** eat any animal products
+- an allergic person is a person who does **NOT** eat a specific ingredient
+- one can be alergic to any ingredient
+- in the given context a cannibal is a cat who eats cat meat

 ## How to run
 To run the project,